suhasdhoke92/Interview_qna_Linux/README.md

-# Linux_interview_qna
-# Linux Interview Questions and Answers README
+# Linux Interview Questions and Answers

 This README provides a compiled set of Linux interview questions and answers, focusing on system administration, scripting, and troubleshooting.
 It's based on common scenarios encountered in Linux environments, such as log management, user administration, performance issues, and web server problems.
 The content is structured in a Q&A format for easy reference and preparation.